-- 6. (1) Only a permanent staff member qualifies for an advance on salary. - (2) A staff member must apply to the chief executive officer for an advance on salary and the chief executive officer must consider such application and may either approve or not approve such advance. - (3) An advance on a staff member's salary is only payable in the event of a serious illness or death of a close relative. - (4) An advance on salary may not exceed an amount equal to the pro-rata salary earned at the date of the application referred to in subrule (3).
+6. (1) Only a permanent staff member qualifies for an advance on salary.

+(2) A staff member must apply in writing to the chief executive officer for an advance on salary and the chief executive officer must consider such application and may either approve or disapprove such advance.

+(3) An advance on a staff member's salary is only payable if a close relative falls ill with a serious illness or if such a relative dies.

+(4) An advance on salary may not exceed an amount equal to the pro-rata salary earned at the date of the application referred to in subrule (3).

-- (5) The same requirements regarding proof for compassionate leave, set out in rule 26, apply to the application for an advance in salary. - (6) The Council may recover an advance on salary by deducting the amount in one instalment at the end of the month following the month in which the advance was approved by the chief executive officer.
+(5) The same requirements regarding proof for compassionate leave, set out in rule 26, apply to the application for an advance in salary.

+(6) The Council may recover an advance on salary by deducting the amount in one instalment at the end of the month following the month in which the advance was approved by the chief executive officer.